 "There was no way we could have done it without him."

-White's biggest legacy might be his impact on the young kids he met during his visits to Brooksville.
+White's biggest legacy might be his impact on the children he met during his visits to Brooksville.

 "He meant a lot to the children of this center, " said JoAnn Mumford, program coordinator at the Jerome Brown Center.